dineshpinto/market-analytics/README.md

 on FTX at depth=1.
 These deviations could be caused by over-enthusiastic and over-leveraged market participants ( speculation, are reasons important?).

-We counter-trade those deviations, and enter short/long positions based on triggers given by a large delta (> 2 SDs) from a (10-20) period rolling bollinger band.

 The full analysis is in [notebooks/OrderbookDeltaAnalyzer.ipynb](notebooks/OrderbookDeltaAnalyzer.ipynb)

-Interactive image [here](images/orderbook_delta_analyzer.html) (may need to be downloaded as GitHub limits hosted file size)

 ![orderbook_delta_analyzer.png](images/orderbook_delta_analyzer.png)